 Many of Zambian water falls are well off the beaten path.
 According to the National Monuments of Zambia, some “are only to be reached by Land-rover on difficult county, others only on foot”.

-So, come with me and let’s take a look at some of the breathtakingly beautiful Water falls in Zambia.
+So, come with me and let’s take a look at some of the breathtakingly beautiful water falls in Zambian...

 Victoria Falls shared by Zambia and Zimbabwe is considered to be one of the largest sheet of falling water on the planet.
 However, the Victoria Falls in the dry season is reduced in size so much that it becomes a shadow of itself.